pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

     - Steps
         - Initialize dist[s] to 0, all other distances to ∞
         - ExtractMin — choose unprocessed u with the smallest dist[u]
-        - Process u — Relax the edges outgoing from u
+        - Process u — Relax the edges outgoing from u (see if we have discovered a shorter way to get to any of the nodes accessible from u)
         - Repeat until t is processed
     - ExtractMin step assures
         - that estimated distance to node extracted at that point is indeed actual min